 Awards & Recognition

-- In 2018, Brian was recognized as a "Rising Star," based on a vote of licensed attorneys in Rhode Island and a review by an independent blue ribbon panel, as published in New England Super Lawyers
+- In 2018 and 2019, Brian was recognized as a "Rising Star," based on a vote of licensed attorneys in Rhode Island and a review by an independent blue ribbon panel, as published in New England Super Lawyers

 - “Rhode Island’s 407 Subsequent Remedial Measure Exception”, Roger Williams U. L. Rev., Vol. 14, No. 2, 2009